 What You Need to Know About Tracheal Collapse in Dogs

-A collapsed trachea can happen in the cervical trachea (in the neck) or lower down the trachea to what’s known as the intrathoracic trachea.
+A collapsed trachea can happen in the cervical trachea (in the neck) or lower down into the intrathoracic trachea.

 Though tracheal collapse can occur in dogs of any age or breed, it appears to be more common in middle-aged to senior toy breeds including Miniature poodles, Yorkshire terriers, Chihuahuas, Pugs and Pomeranians.